hop4rt/zonframework/CONTRIBUTING.md

 # CONTRIBUTING

-> ## End-of-Life occurred 28 Sep 2016
->
-> This project is no longer maintained, and reached its end of life on 28 Sep
-> 2016; the last public release was 1.12.20.

----

 > ## Contributors License Agreement
 >
 > **To submit code, patches, and proposals to Zend Framework, contributors must